hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ## Active/Active

 This operational mode requires additional external services, and in turn, provides a higher level of availability and failover as well as horizontal scaling.
-The requirements and instructions are outlined on the [Terraform Enterprise Active/Active page](../../../install/active-active.html).
+The requirements and instructions are outlined on the [Terraform Enterprise Active/Active page](../../install/active-active.html).

 Active/Active on VMWare has been tested internally on ESX version 7.0.1 and vCenter Server Appliance version 7.0.2.00200.
-An example terraform configuration is available [on a website somewhere tbd](link)
+[comment]: # (An example terraform configuration is available [on a website somewhere tbd](link))

 An example of a recommended setup:

 ![TFE Active/Active on VMware](./assets/BW_TFE_AA_DIAGRAM.png)

+A load balancer is require to route traffic to both Terraform Enterprise virtual machines.
+Both virtual machines should reside in the same physical datacenter and on the same network.
+High amounts of network latency between the Terraform Enterprise virtual machines and the external services may result in plan and apply slowness and errors.
+As documented on the [Capacity and Performance](../../system-overview/capacity.html) page, high speed disks are critical for good performance.
+Both Terraform Enterprise virtual machines will require access to an external Redis server, a PostgreSQL database, and an S3-compatible blob storage bucket.
+By default Terraform Enterprise will use an internal Vault server.
+Optionally, you can configure Terraform Enterprise to utilize an [existing Vault cluster](../vault.html).

 ## Mounted Disk